 This is my last week in Port Douglas, Queensland.
 Regular readers will know we are British expats and have been living in paradise here for almost six years.
 They will also know that it hasn’t always been paradise for me.
 I suffered badly with culture shock and found it hard to adjust.
 But goodbye Port Douglas, hello new adventure, we’re off to travel for a year or three.
 Here’s my top ten things that have brought me joy during our time in Port Douglas.

-Our Life in Port Douglas, Ten Things I’ll Miss.
+Life in Port Douglas, Ten Things I’ll Miss

-The drive up to Cooktown from Port Douglas, along the coast on the dirt track, is absolutely breathtaking.
-You drive through the ancient Daintree rain-forest, catching glimpses of deserted coral fringed beaches.
+We used to drive up to Cook Town, through the Daintree Rainforest, along the coast on the dirt track, is absolutely breathtaking.
+You drive through the ancient Daintree, catching glimpses of deserted coral fringed beaches.
 You see incredible bird life, sometimes even cassowaries.
 We managed to get to the Laura Aboriginal Dance Festival in the truck, you just couldn’t get there in a normal car.
 I’ve always felt safe driving my truck, safe from crazy drivers, dangerous roads and occasional floods.
-I’ll miss you truck!

 I’m going to be very careful about prawns on our travels, I don’t need my head swelling up again.

-10. My House and Garden.
 At the moment it feels like a prison, a big, white prison that I spend my life cleaning.
 I’m sure a point will come when I miss it.
 I remember how excited I was when we first bought it, my first ever double garage with one of those automatic door opener thingums, our own pool, two bathrooms.
+I love my tropical garden, I always have and we’ve put a lot of work into making solid clay fertile.
 Will I really be happier with just a backpack to my name?
 I hope so, but if not, it’s still here waiting for us.
 It’s good to have options, I’m a lucky girl.

 UPDATE: It’s now 5 years since we left Port Douglas and Australia.
 We haven’t once been back.
 Of all the places we’ve visited around the globe one country stood out to us, Romania.
 We now spend most of our time half way up a mountain surrounded by farmers, shepherds and happy expats and truly love live in the village.
 We’ve also spent a lot of time living in Vietnam and, of course, London.
 We love both.
 But for now Romania wins.
 I still miss my great big truck.